beer-psi/CS426-FinalProject-Backend/docs/GATEWAY.md

 ### Conversation Update

 Sent when a conversation is updated (name or description changed).
 The data is the updated conversation object.

+Fired when calling `PATCH /api/v1/conversations/{conversation_id}` to edit a conversation's settings.

 ```json
 {